aesteve/scorepong/README.md

 You're allowed to mess up counting the points, don't worry, everybody does mistakes...
 If it ever happens, simply hit CTRL+Z as many times as you made mistakes, and the score will go back in time.

+The current version only supports 21 points games with 5 services for each player.

+The player currently serving is highlighted.

+The game will stop by itself once a player has scored at least 21 points and leads by at least 2 points.

+Creating different types of games (11 points / 2 services) is in progress.

 ## How to run it